lee-johann/xforeverjlx.github.io/_includes/publications.md

     </div>
   </div>
   <div class="pub-abstract">
     <p>Since initiatives for  measuring  safe,  ethical  AI are scattered and fragmented, this review outlines state-of-the-art methods, their proper utilization, and systemic weaknesses and scaling issues.
-By doing so, this review seeks to foster continuing discourse and innovation among both technical developers and non-technical policymakers.</p>
+By doing so, we seek to foster continuing discourse and innovation among both technical developers and non-technical policymakers.</p>
   </div>
 </div>
 </li>